 - the purchase of goods where the use of the P-Card is not permitted

-Blanket Orders are to be used primarily to make payments for services that are provided on a regular and consistent basis, and in some cases for the regular delivery of a consistent quantity of product.
+Blanket Orders are to be used primarily to make payments for goods & services (not consultants) that are provided on a regular and consistent basis, and in some cases for the regular delivery of a consistent quantity of product.

 - Blanket Orders are sent to the Supplier so they know the PO number to include on all invoices.